-This technology comes with privacy concerns as location information is disclosed to the infrastructure administrators.
-It also proves unscalable as the number of simultaneous microphones in an environment will affect system performance.
-With multiple microphone installations, the sound emissions will collide with each other creating too much interference.
+This technology comes with privacy concerns since location information is disclosed to infrastructure administrators.
+It also proves unscalable as the number of simultaneous microphones in an environment affects system performance.
+With multiple microphone installations, sound emissions will collide with each other creating untold interference.

 Download our Technology Landscapes whitepaper to learn about how Mapsted outperforms pre-existing technology.Download Whitepaper